levkarma/yettifinancial/README.md

 # [yettifinancial.info](https://yettifinancial.info)

+The client requested an improved site from the current site (still can be viewed (here)[https://yettifinancial.com]).
+The site is dreadfully slow, has broken links, and a poor mobile version.

+All of this was improved upon greatly.

 ## Netlify CMS

 The client wanted a CMS to add events and questions to the FAQ by themselves.